 PAPRSB Institute of Health Sciences is committed to facilitating excellent research, which encompasses a rigorous and independent ethical review process.
 The Institute of Health Sciences Research Ethics Committee (IHSREC) was formed in 2010 and requires that all research involving human participants, personal data or material to be subjected to formal ethical review in which the ethics committee will assess the submitted research proposal.
 IHSREC expects all researchers embarked on research involving human participants, personal data or material to consider the ethical risks of their research work, to act in an ethical manner when engaged on University business, to conduct research activities to the highest ethical standards, and in case of doubt, to seek appropriate advice.

-IHSREC works on research ethics closely with the Medical and Health Research Ethics Committee (MHREC) of the Brunei Darussalam Ministry of Health and the University Research Ethics Committee (UREC) of Universiti Brunei Darussalam.
+IHSREC works on research ethics closely with the Medical and Health Research and Ethics Committee (MHREC) of the Brunei Darussalam Ministry of Health and the University Research Ethics Committee (UREC) of Universiti Brunei Darussalam.

 Research conducted by faculty staff must be recommended by IHSREC before endorsement by MHREC/UREC.